What Are the 7 Wonders of the World? (with HD Images)

 6. Chichén Itzá, Mexico

 Deep in the Mexican state of Yucatán lies Chichen Itza, a historic Mayan city built between the 9th and 12th centuries.
 Constructed by the pre-Columbian Mayan tribe Itzá, the city includes a series of monuments and temples.
 The most celebrated is El Castillo, also known as the Temple of Kukulcan.
-It is a huge step pyramid in the center of the city which was built as a devotional temple to the god Kukulkan.
+It is a huge step pyramid in the center of the city, which was built as a devotional temple to the god Kukulkan.

-Skull Wall at Chchen Itza
+Skull Wall at Chichen Itza

 In total, the entire temple features 365 steps, one for each day of the year.
 Even more impressively, during the spring and summer equinoxes, the afternoon sun casts triangular shadows down the pyramid’s north stairway that resemble a feathered serpent slithering down its surface, heading towards a stone snake head at the base.
 No wonder it is one of the seven wonders today!